lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 The contributions made to the project out of this chapter are four (4) serialization techniques for Data Factorizations and one (1) serialization technique for Factorization Trees, namely:

-1. Factorization Tree (de)serializer - this is the only serialization technique for f-trees and is used in conjuction any of the above methods
+1. Factorization Tree (de)serializer - this is the only serialization technique for f-trees and is used in conjuction any of the factorization serialization techniques
 2. Simple (De)Serializer - a simple serialization technique that is fast and retains the compression factor over flat representations
 3. Byte (De)Serializer - an extension to the Simple serialization technique to only store the required number of bytes for each value
 4. Bit (De)Serializer - a further extension to Byte serialization to only store the required number of bits for each value, with specialized methods that can be extended in the future to better support more values to allow better compression